Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Computing integrals with respect to

 From the law of the iterated logarithm, we know that almost surely there is a constant $C$ such that

 so that

 for some constant $C' > C$ that depends on the alea.
-Since $(A_0,A_1,\dots)$ has the same law as $(g,g\circ T,\dots)$, the result follows. \end{proof}
+Since $(A_0,A_1,\dots)$ has the same law as $(g,g\circ \phi,\dots)$, the result follows. \end{proof}

 \begin{remark} Let us go back to the S3 algorithm.
-If we use \eqref{eq:approximation_S3} as an approximation for $\Psi_{T}(X,f)$, the integrals being computed by the probabilistic method we just described, then we make three kinds of error: \begin{itemize} \item if we use orbits of length $n$ to compute approximate values of $\rho$ and $V$, then we make an error of size $\mathcal{O}(\eta^n)$, for some $\eta < 1$, when approximating them (see Remarks \ref{remark:solving_equations}, \ref{remark:step_2} and \ref{remark:compute_rho}); \item the truncation after the $L$th term in the series in the right hand side of \eqref{eq:approximation_S3} produces an error of size $\mathcal{O}(\eta^L)$; \item the errors when approximating the integrals are almost surely of size $\mathcal{O}((\log \log N/N)^{1/2})$ by Lemma \ref{lemma:monte_carlo}. \end{itemize} This suggest to take $n$ and $L$ of the order of $C\log N$ with $C \gg 1$ in order to get an error which is $\mathcal{O}(N^{-\frac{1}{2} - \epsilon})$ for any $\epsilon > 0$.
-The $N$ points that we use in the approximation \eqref{eq:monte_carlo} lie on the same orbits, so that this computation requires to compute only one orbit of length $n+N$, rather than $N$ orbits of length $n$.
-We need to compute $1+L$ such integrals, so that the total computation time $\tau$ is proportional to $L(n+N) = \mathcal{O}(N \log N)$, and we find as announced that the error made by the S3 algorithm is $\mathcal{O}(\tau^{- \frac{1}{2} + \epsilon})$. \end{remark}
+If we use \eqref{eq:approximation_S3} as an approximation for $\Psi_{\phi}(X,f)$, the integrals being computed by the probabilistic method we just described, then we make three kinds of error: \begin{itemize} \item if we use orbits of length $n$ to compute approximate values of $\rho$ and $V$, then we make an error of size $\mathcal{O}(\eta^n)$, for some $\eta < 1$, when approximating them (see Remarks \ref{remark:solving_equations}, \ref{remark:step_2} and \ref{remark:compute_rho}); \item the truncation after the $L$th term in the series in the right hand side of \eqref{eq:approximation_S3} produces an error of size $\mathcal{O}(\eta^L)$; \item the errors when approximating the integrals are almost surely of size $\mathcal{O}((\log \log N/N)^{1/2})$ by Lemma \ref{lemma:monte_carlo}. \end{itemize} Notice however that the constants in the $\mathcal{O}$ that appears in the third kind of error depend on the choice of $L$ (and on the alea) in an unexplicit way, so that this approach does not give an explicit bound on the error in terms of only the computation time. \end{remark}